-(1) actively managing and preventing conflicts of interest;

-- (2) disclosing the conflict of an interest to a customer, but only as a last resort and where there is a recognition that the systems and processes in place were not sufficient to manage and prevent the particular conflict in question; - (3) relying on a policy of independence; and - (4) declining to act for a customer.
+- (1) actively managing and preventing conflicts of interest; - (2) disclosing the conflict of an interest to a customer, but only as a last resort and where there is a recognition that the systems and processes in place were not sufficient to manage and prevent the particular conflict in question; - (3) relying on a policy of independence; and - (4) declining to act for a customer.

-Are we required to disclose the conflict of interest to a client?
+Disclosure of a conflict of interest to a client

-Subject to (2) above, Amati Global Investors Limited's policy is to disclose all material interest or conflicts of interest (that it has not been otherwise been able to manage and prevent) to the customer whether generally or in relation to a specific transaction before it deals on behalf of the customer.
+Subject to (2) above, Amati's policy is to disclose all material interest or conflicts of interest (that it has not been otherwise been able to manage and prevent) to the customer whether generally or in relation to a specific transaction before it deals on behalf of the customer.
 Any disclosure should not be generic in nature and should provide specific details on the actual conflict involved at client/service level and explain why the organisational and administrative processes in place were not sufficient to manage and prevent the conflict in question.